 Our Preschool/Pre-K program prepares children for the world by exposing them to languages and cultures while teaching them the educational and social skills to be successful in life.
 Program highlights include:

 - Choice of 3 to 5-day programs for all age groups.
-Our Concord Rd. location accepts 18-month-old, the Concord Rd II location starts at 12 months (walling) and the S. Cobb location starts at 2 years old.
-Because our Pre-k program is state-accredited, it runs 5 days per week, and students enrolled in it are encouraged to attend school Monday through Friday
+Our Concord Rd. location accepts 18-month-old and the Concord Rd II location starts at 12 months (walling).
+Because our Pre-K program is state-accredited, it runs 5 days per week, and students enrolled in it are encouraged to attend school Monday through Friday

 - Low child/staff ratios, degreed teachers and teaches carrying the CDA (Child Development Associate) credential

 - Accredited Georgia Learning Center and private Pre-K